zplufb/learngit/readme.txt

-Creating a new branch is quick
+a new branch is quick
-Creating a new branch is quick & simple test for git merge --no-ff
+Creating a new branch is quick & simple test for git merge --no-ff diff readme.txt master dev